Voting: Paper-based methods

 An alternative method that is still paper-based known as ballot letters is used in Israel, where polling booths contain a tray with ballots for each party running in the elections; the ballots are marked with the letter(s) assigned to that party.
 Voters are given an envelope into which they put the ballot of the party they wish to vote for, before placing the envelope in the ballot box.
 The same system is also implemented in Latvia.
 The system is used commonly in open lists or primary elections, where voters must choose a single party whose candidates they are allowed to choose between.

 In 19th century western Canada the "Oliver ballot" was used, where the voter was given a blank ballot and a range of colored pencils.
 He put a mark on the ballot with the pencil of the color of his preferred candidate.

 Machine voting

 Machine voting uses voting machines, which may be manual (e.g. lever machines) or electronic.

 Online voting

 Some countries allow people to vote online.
 Estonia was one of the first countries to use online voting: it was first used in their 2005 local elections.

 Postal voting

 Many countries allow postal voting, where voters are sent a ballot and return it by post.

 Open ballot

 In contrast to a secret ballot, an open ballot takes place in public and is commonly done by a show of hands.
 An example is the Landsgemeinde system in Switzerland, which is still in use in the cantons of Appenzell Innerrhoden, Glarus, Grisons, and Schwyz.

+Some settings use shouts or spoken word to show the voter's sentiment.
+The voice vote is an example of such an open balloting.